AMSP-04/NETN-ETR/NETN-ETR.md

 ### Simulation Control
-This section summarizes the Simulaltion Control interaction classes in the ETR FOM module, shown in the figure below.
+This section summarizes the Simulation Control interaction classes in the ETR FOM module, shown in the figure below.

 <img src="./images/etr_simcon.png" width="85%"/>